michaeldonovan/hass-aruba-1930/README.md

                     ^^^^^^^^^^^
 ```

-This value is static — it is embedded in the switch firmware and does not change per login or reboot.
+This value appears to be static and firmware-defined.
+It does not change per login.
+Stability across reboots has not been verified yet.

 ---